Shinenite/playground/content/tags/graphicdesign.md

 ---
 title: "#graphicDesign"
 draft: false
-tags:
-description: Posts related to graphic design
+description: Posts related to Graphic Design as a Whole
 ---
 ***